fprasx/unlocked/mdbook/src/code/ops/new.md

 fn main() {
     let ptr = new_descriptor();
-    let d = unsafe { &*ptr.load(Ordering::Acquire) };
+    // Use the pointer to the Descriptor let d = unsafe { &*ptr.load(Ordering::Acquire) };
 }

-fn new_descriptor() -> AtomicPtr<Descriptor> {
+// Return a pointer to a Descriptor fn new_descriptor() -> AtomicPtr<Descriptor> {
     let d = Descriptor { size: 0, write: None };
     AtomicPtr::new(&d as *const _ as *mut _)